NAME

 cmd_status command status string (e.g. "SELECT 3", "INSERT 0 1")

-inserted_oid OID of inserted row (only present when valid)
+inserted_oid OID of inserted row -- only present for single-row

 fields arrayref of column metadata hashrefs: